-Failure to ensure financial statements are complete and fairly present the activities of the Fund in accordance with U.S. GAAP could have, if not detected and corrected, resulted in a material misstatement of the Fund's financial statements and represents noncompliance with the Fiscal Control and Internal Auditing Act.
-In addition, failure to pursue the collection of past due assessments by proceeding in circuit court for a judgement represents noncompliance with the Act.
-Finally, failure to develop a reasonable estimation methodology for uncollectible accounts receivable reduces the reliability of Statewide financial reporting.
-(Finding Code No. 2017-001)
+Failure to ensure financial statements fairly present the activities of the Fund in accordance with U.S. GAAP could have, if not detected and corrected, resulted in a material misstatement of the Fund's financial statements and represents noncompliance with the Fiscal Control and Internal Auditing Act.
+In addition, failure to pursue the collection of past due assessments by proceeding in circuit court for a judgment represents noncompliance with the Workers Compensation Act.
+(Finding Code No. 2018-001, 2017-001)